waggle-sensor/sage-vectordb-example/HybridSearch_example/Readme.md

 ### Step-by-Step Setup

 1. **Spin up your Weaviate instance**:
-   - Navigate to the directory containing the `docker-compose.yml` file and run:
+   - Navigate to the directory containing the `Makefile` file and run:
      ```bash
-     docker-compose up -d
+     make build && make up
      ```

 2. **Access Weaviate's UI**: